h2o/picotls/README.md

-New connections can be made at any time of the initial connection lifetime and may offer to the application an easy interface to program failback mechanism (or let TCPLS automatically handle failback) or aggregation of bandwidth with multipathing.
+New connections can be made at any time of the initial connection lifetime and may offer to the application an easy interface to program failover mechanism (or let TCPLS automatically handle failover) or aggregation of bandwidth with multipathing.

 ### Handshake

-picotcpls simply offer a wrapper around picotls's `ptls_handshake`:
+picotcpls simply offer a wrapper around picotls's interactive hanshake (`ptls_handshake`):

 `tcpls_handshake(ptls_t *tls);`

 this function waits until the handshake is complete or an error occured.
 It may also triggers various callbacks depending on events occuring in the handshake.
+Note that if an interactive mode is requirer, ptls_handshake is still available to use.

 ### Adding / closing streams

 ### Sending / receiving data